Last Updated on January 2, 2023

 The California Deserts have unique ecosystems and habitats, a sociocultural and historical collection of “Old West” legends, districts and communities, which also form a popular tourist region of dramatic natural features and recreational development.

-All of the deserts are located in eastern Southern California in the western United States.
+All of the deserts are located in eastern Southern California in the “desert belt” of Southwestern United States.

 Geography